lzl7/engineering-notes/engineering/v8-engine.md

 The above object structure in v8 is from this [blog](https://github.com/thlorenz/v8-perf/blob/master/data-types.md#objects) which describes a lot of detail info there.

 * ***In-object slack tracking***:
+In-object slack tracking is used to determine an appropriate size for instances of each constructor.

+Initially, objects allocated by a constructor are given large amount of memory: enough for 32 fast properties stored within the object.
+After allocating couple objects (like 8) in the same constructor, V8 check the maximum size of the initial object by traversing transition tree from the initial map.
+Then new object created by the same constructor will be allocated use that amount of memory, and also the initial objects are resized.

+What if a new property is added?
+Handled by allocating an overflow array to store extra properties.
+And the overflow array can be reallocated with larger size as new properties added.

 ### Memory Model